 Where the information contained in a certificate has changed or there is a known or suspected compromise of the private key, a CA must authenticate a rekey in the same manner as for initial registration.
-Any change in the information contained in a certificate must be verified by the CA or the LRA authorized to act on behalf of that CA before that certificate is issued.
+The CA must verify any change in the information contained in a certificate or the LRA authorized to act on behalf of that CA before that certificate is issued.